RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Converts top-most value of the stack into a string that most accurately represents what the value would look like in source code.
+Converts the topmost value of the stack into a string that most accurately represents what the value would look like in source code.

 ---